 This is home to one of the oldest and most respected undergraduate nursing programs in the United States.
 With an average starting salary of more than $75,000, our alumni are among the highest earning nursing alumni in America, according to Forbes.
 The curriculum includes a strong liberal arts foundation, coursework in nursing science and theory, and clinical experience at NYU Langone Medical Center.

 Steinhardt is devoted to human service professions, including education, health, communication, and the arts (studio art and music).
 If you choose to study here, you’ll gain a valuable background in theory that you can then use during fieldwork at area schools, hospitals, agencies, cultural institutions, and organizations.

 At Silver, you will be provided with a strong liberal arts education and a firm grounding in the principles and practices of social work, which includes 700 hours of on-site fieldwork.
 Our close-knit learning community will be an invaluable part of your experience.
 You’ll be able to translate an interest in social justice into a career path to serve in leadership positions in the social professions.

 We offer three programs geared toward traditional undergraduates.
-The Tisch Center for Hospitality and Tourism offers a major in hospitality and tourism, the Tisch Institute for Sports Management, Media, and Business offers a bachelor’s degree in sports management, and the Schack Institute offers an undergraduate degree in real estate.
+The Tisch Center for Hospitality offers a major in hospitality and tourism, the Tisch Institute for Global Sport offers a bachelor’s degree in sports management, and the Schack Institute offers an undergraduate degree in real estate.
 In each, you’ll have access to industry experts and job experience.

 The NYU Tandon School of Engineering, which is located in downtown Brooklyn, is one of the nation's most comprehensive and respected institutions of engineering, applied science, and technology.
 You have the option of enrolling directly to NYU Tandon School of Engineering or exploring our dual degree program in science and engineering jointly offered through the College of Arts & Sciences.